IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 well as its expectations, $$e_t$$ and $$\Et [\,e\tpk] $$, $$k=1,2,\ldots$$, are
 known at time $$t$$.
-We, however, do not introduce any further assumptions about the law of motion for $$e_t$$, apart from a stability requirement adopted from BK, condition (1c) on page 1305.
+We, however, do not introduce any further assumptions about the law of motion for $$e_t$$, apart from a stability requirement adopted from Blanchard and Kahn (1980), condition (1c) on page 1305.
 Obviously, the first-order difference equation $$\eqref{Model}$$ can easily accommodate systems with lags and leads higher than one by simply augmenting $$\xb_t$$ and $$\xf_t$$ with auxiliary, time-shifted, variables.